dinghanshen/SWEM/README.md

 # SWEM (Simple Word-Embedding-based Models)

-This repository contains source code necessary to reproduce the results presented in the paper:
+This repository contains source code necessary to reproduce the results presented in the following paper:
 * Baseline Needs More Love: On Simple Word-Embedding-Based Models and Associated Pooling Mechanisms (ACL 2018)

 This project is maintained by [Dinghan Shen](https://sites.google.com/view/dinghanshen).
 Feel free to contact dinghan.shen@duke.edu for any relevant issue.